LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 ================================

-Loop variables and their associated iteration spaces are fundamental to loop kernels with RAJA.
-RAJA provides iteration space types that serve as flexible building blocks that can be used to form a variety of loop iteration patterns.
-For example, these types can be used to aggregate, partition, (re)order, etc. loop iterates.
-Here, we introduce RAJA index and iteration space concepts and types.
+Loop variables and their associated iteration spaces are fundamental to writing loop kernels in RAJA.
+RAJA provides some basic iteration space types that serve as flexible building blocks that can be used to form a variety of loop iteration patterns.
+For example, these types can be used to aggregate, partition, (re)order, etc. a set of loop iterates.
+In this section, we introduce RAJA index and iteration space concepts and types.

-More extensive examples of RAJA iteration space usage can be found in the :ref:`indexset-label` and :ref:`vertexsum-label` sections of the tutorial.
+More examples of RAJA iteration space usage can be found in the :ref:`indexset-label` and :ref:`vertexsum-label` sections of the tutorial.

-.. note:: All types described here are located in the RAJA namespace.
+.. note:: All RAJA iteration space types described here are located in the
+          namespace ``RAJA``.

 -------
 Indices